 8. Spicy evenings for Deepavali

 Indian connection, folks!
 Singapore celebrates Diwali like nobody does it outside India.
 Like India, Singapore celebrates it on the 15th day of the Kartik month.
 Interestingly, Singapore Deepawali lasts for a week.
 With vivid hues of warm golden lights, the Hindu community all over Singapore celebrates the festival spreading joy and cheer.
+Indian festivals in Singapore are celebrated with full pomp and show.

 Key attractions: Fireworks, display of light, shops full of fragrant garlands, incense sticks, shopping